APTRS/APTRS/README.md

 - Custom Report Template in Docx or HTML/CSS
 - Manage All Projects in one place
 - Maintain the Vulnerability Database
+- Customer Dashboard, allow customer to login and check projects and download reports
 - Easily Generate PDF, DOCX and Excel Report
 - Easily Customize PDF and DOCX Report Template
 - Dynamically add POC, Description and Recommendations